AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 The build 9032&#64;09e3573 includes the following improvements and fixes:

-* When integrating your mobile app with Campaign, you need to secure your communication with Apple Push Notification service (APNs).
-The certificate-based or token-based authentication modes are now available for iOS mobile apps in Campaign Classic.
-[Learn more](../../delivery/using/configuring-the-mobile-application.md)

 * Triggers integration authentication originally based on oAUTH authentication setup to access pipeline has now been changed and moved to Adobe I/O. [Learn more](../../integrations/using/configuring-adobe-io.md)

+* Following the end of support for iOS APNs legacy binary protocol, all instances using this protocol are updated to HTTP/2 protocol during postupgrade.

 * Fixed a security issue to reinforce protection against Server Side Request Forgery (SSRF) attacks when using the captcha feature.
 (NEO-27777)

-* Campaign client console has been updated to ensure support for the new IMS authentication mechanism.
+* The connection protocol has been updated to follow the new IMS authentication mechanism.

 >[!CAUTION]
 >
->Client console upgrade is mandatory.
-After March, 1st, 2020, you will not be able to connect via IMS with the previous version of the console.
-Refer to [this page](../../installation/using/installing-the-client-console.md).
+>Upgrade is mandatory (server and console) to be able to connect from March 21st, 2020.

 ## ![](assets/do-not-localize/green_2.png) Gold Standard 10 release{#gs-10}